canarybit/cc-docs/docs/products/tower.md

 #### Without Attestation

-To disable Remote Attestation, simply remove the `remote_attestation` code-block in the module.
+Whenever a Confidential VM is created and **not attested**, the end-user is still trusting the hypervisor and infrastructure provider.

-In this scenario, CanaryBit Tower will use a specific *cloud-init* file ([`default.yml`](https://github.com/canarybit/terraform-canarybit-tower/blob/main/cloud-init/default.yml)) at booting time.
+In this scenario, the need of Confidential VMs becomes **worthless**.

 !!! danger "You are at risk!"